Another way to make yourself more attractive for foreign investments and strategic partnerships

 Picture 1: Performance indicators comparison between ‘World’s Most Ethical Companies’ (WME) and average companies from S&P 500, Source: The Network

-In early 90-s the US authorities had issued US Sentencing guidelines for organizations, of which in chapter eight there is a definition of an effective compliance and ethics program.
+In early 90-s the US authorities have issued US Sentencing guidelines for organizations, of which in chapter eight there is a definition of an effective compliance and ethics program.
 The companies which are able to demonstrate that they have such program in place, can drastically lower penalties in case of incidents.
 In such cases, authorities can even give up on prosecuting the organization and narrow it only to individuals in question.
 This has been the major driver for companies in US to invest in compliance and ethics programs.
 It had later spread throughout developed markets as a seven elements model.
 Additionally the rigorous enforcement of US Foreign Corrupt Practices Act (FCPA) pressured US companies to force the same standards to their business partners worldwide.
 In recent decade, we can see this kind of trends in many European countries, such as UK, Germany and most of the North countries.
 In Adria region the same trend is arriving with some delay, however EU regulation had made compliance function obligatory for financial sector.
 We can also see through various international corporate governance documents how business ethics and standards of good corporate behaviour is getting its seat at the big table.Companies in Adria region, especially those from EU member states, are suddenly faced with increased expectations for having an effective compliance and ethics program according to international standards and best practices.
 Business partners and investors from abroad are seeking for partners that can demonstrate their ability to manage compliance requirements and behave ethically.
 Namely because these are much less risky and thus les costly.

 Numerous corporate scandals clearly demonstrate how high is the cost of these kind of risks being let loose.
 Not just Siemens corruption scandal, which costed the company and its investors billions of Euros from 2006 onwards, not just Volkswagen fraud scandal, which is still costing the company unimaginable sums of Euros of compensations, management layoffs, vast regulatory and moral scrutiny and loss of entire market potential in the US; Not only recent Uber regulatory fraud, sexual harassment, intellectual property theft, personal data loss scandal…, we also have intriguing regional stories.
 In 2011 German phone company Deutsche Telekom AG and a Hungarian unit had to pay more than $95 million to settle U.S. criminal and civil probes for bribing government officials in Macedonia and Montenegro (Stempel, Reuters, Deutsche Telekom in $95 million bribery settlement, 2011).
 The investigation had shown that Magyar Telecom had channelled millions of euros to Macedonian and Montenegro officials under sham consulting and marketing contracts to help them win business over competitors and to help Magyar Telecom buy the state-owned phone company on better terms.
 While the most recent Agrokor scandal had brought us our region’s own Enron.
 The last is known for the major accounting fraud, conflict of interests and corruption carousel, company’s close relationship with the White house, allowing it to operate free from US government scrutiny… In the end, Enron collapsed entirely, leaving thousands of employees without their jobs, investors without their savings and corporate CEO imprisoned.